sberthol/openig-cidemo/README.md

 # Todo:

+* Get jenkins running in k8s - so the example can self bootstrap
 * Expand OpenIG configuration to add more examples
 * Get OIDC client id / password from secrets instead of the config files